skliarov/crawler/README.md

 ### Initial setup

 * Clone project `git clone git@github.com:skliarov/crawler.git`
-* To prevent security issues `config/database.yml` and `config/secrets.yml` are not included into git repository, so you have to create them.
+* To prevent security issues `config/database.yml` and `config/secrets.yml` are not included into git repository, so you have to create them manually.
 * Create `config/database.yml` file, it should look like this:
 ```
 development: